onceltuzel/RopeAnimation/README.md

 <img src="ropeanimation.jpg" width="40%">

 This repo implements a physics based rope animation system.
-Cubic b-splines are used to model the contiouos mass along the rope.
+Cubic b-spline curve is used to model the continuous mass along the rope.
 The animation is performed via forces acting on the control points of the spline.

 ## Code